 The Department of Plant Sciences awards several scholarships for use during the freshman, sophomore, junior and senior years.
 Applications for departmental freshman scholarships may be obtained by contacting the department.
 Also, many undergraduate students are employed part-time during the school year and full-time during the summer months as research or teaching assistants.

-Several scholarships are awarded to freshmen and transfer students by the College of Agriculture, Food Systems, and Natural Resources prior to enrollment.
+Several scholarships are awarded to freshmen students by the College of Agriculture, Food Systems, and Natural Resources prior to enrollment.
 Scholarships also are available to students continuing a major in the College.
 Scholarship information and application materials may be obtained by contacting the Office of the Dean, College of Agriculture, Food Systems, and Natural Resources, NDSU.
 Applications are due February 1 for freshmen and April 1 for transfer students entering in the fall.